Monthly Event Location

 Winslow-Homolovi Observatory Public Sky Exploration Night

 Dress warm.
-April temps at night can get chilly with a light breeze.
+Night time can get chilly with a light breeze.

 White lights can be used around the visitor center & parking lot.
 Avoid pointing a white light including car headlights at the observatory.

-Red lights only around and inside the observatory.
-This protects your dark adaptation giving you a much better eyepiece view.
+Red lights only adjacent and inside the observatory.
+This protects your dark adaptation and gives you a much better eyepiece view.

 Please take your time at the eyepiece.
 The human eye does not work well in the dark.
 Ask for an assist if you can't see anything thru the eyepiece.